RSE-Sheffield/RSE-Sheffield.github.io/README.md

 Each blog post has a YAML *FrontMatter*, which **must** contain a `slug` (unique), `title`, `author`, and `date`.
 Optional fields can also be included, such as `layout`, `category` (or `categories`), `tags` etc.
+`image` is an optional field and will override the default image (RSE logo) for social cards.

 The YAML header should look something like:

 ```
 ---
 slug: foo-bar
 title: foo-bar
 author: Baz
 date: 2018-01-01 00:00:00
 category:
 tags:
+image:
+  path: /assets/images/rse-logoonly-stroke.png
 ---
 ```

 ### Events

 Events are located in the `_events` directory.

 Events have a YAML FrontMatter, which **must** include `category`, `date`, `from` and `to`.

 The `category` variable classifies the type of event.
 The list of existing categories can be found at `_data/event-categories.yml`.